Overview

 We invite technology platforms that would like to learn more about this update to reach out to info@esgdc.org with any questions.

 GPs are also able to aggregate their portfolio company data using an excel template and submit it through our submission portal.
+After clicking the link, GPs should sign in as a guest to submit their data.

 How often will the data be requested?